Layout¶

 Shared code¶

 Don't extract until three real usages with identical, stable logic (Rule of Three).
 Shared primitives (errors, VOs across aggregates) live at the BC root or in _shared/.
-Cross-BC concerns under cora/infrastructure/.
+Cross-BC code is split into two homes, distinguished by the purity test:

 When the Rule of Three yields to local clarity¶

-The 18 aggregates/<aggregate>/read.py files are 7-line near-clones that differ only in the stream-type constant and three import lines.
+The 39 aggregates/<aggregate>/read.py files are 7-line near-clones that differ only in the stream-type constant and three import lines.
 Rule of Three was crossed long ago, but the duplication stays.
-A generic load_aggregate(event_store, stream_type, from_stored, fold) would save ~3 lines per call site at the cost of an extra parameter-passing chain — the caller still has to import the aggregate-specific from_stored / fold to pass them in.
+A generic load_aggregate(event_store, stream_type, from_stored, fold) would save ~3 lines per call site at the cost of an extra parameter-passing chain: the caller still has to import the aggregate-specific from_stored / fold to pass them in.
 The wrappers are mechanical, stable, and locally legible: opening aggregates/<aggregate>/read.py shows the entire fold-on-read path for that aggregate without a hop.
-A 19th aggregate doesn't change the answer.
+Each additional aggregate doesn't change the answer.

-The same posture applies to other "18 mechanical near-clones" surfaces (per-aggregate events.py event_type_name / to_payload / from_stored, evolver fold walker): per-aggregate locality wins over a generic helper that wouldn't actually shrink the call sites.
+The same posture applies to other "mechanical near-clones" surfaces (per-aggregate events.py event_type_name / to_payload / from_stored, evolver fold walker): per-aggregate locality wins over a generic helper that wouldn't actually shrink the call sites.